Vicg853/Mainhas_text_sumarization/README.md

 ## Text sum simple
-This project is being made for a very special person that is in Med school.
+This project is being made for a very special person that is in Med school: Mainha.
 It's a simple python code that gets a PDF lecture file, and should help the user by giving them a summary of the subject along with some keywords and links that should explain concepts present in the text.

 > Yet not fully ready for use!!